Data & Repositories

 The collection and analysis efforts of WHOI's Seafloor Sediments Laboratory are available for browsing.
 A collection of more than 14,000 archived marine geological samples recovered from the seafloor.
 The inventory includes long, stratified sediment cores, as well as rock dredges, surface grabs, and samples collected by the submersible Alvin.

-An archive of data collected during the past 20 years by surface moorings that measure meteorological conditions and physical properties of the upper ocean.
+Data collected during the past 25 years by UOP surface moorings that measure meteorological conditions and physical properties of the upper ocean.
 Includes data gathered along the coasts and the open ocean during various weather conditions and from a range of geographic regions, from subarctic regions to the tropics.

 Contains data collected by members of the U.S. GLOBEC (Global Ocean Ecosystems Dynamics) program to examine the potential impact of global climate change on ocean ecosystems.